4cm4k1/prime/README.md

 });
 ```

 What does it do?
 The first line requires MongoDB and gives us access to the client.
-The second function connects to the database and a document store named `clientDb`.
+The second function connects to the database and a document store named `assignments`.

 **NOTE**